Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 I a complete fraud?

 Thankfully I also trained as a physicist, so I know what to do when theoretical understanding goes awry: **experiment**!
-Or, as software engineers call it, **test**!
+Or, as software engineers call it:
+**test**!
 I wanted to thoroughly test the assumptions I was making in those egglog experiments, so I went crawling back to the comfort of Haskell where I could use my favourite hammer: [property-based